Through Transitions: Connected by Sport, Movement, and Culture.

 Interdisciplinary Practice for Community Wellbeing

 Today, Siona works at the intersection of public health, sport for development, cultural identity, and community wellbeing.
-Her interdisciplinary practice integrates research, sport, movement, and cultural understanding to help individuals and communities thrive.
+As an accredited exercise professional, she uses evidence-based insight, practical exercise, and awareness of cultural differences to help people and communities improve their health, participation in sport, and overall wellbeing.

 Staying True to Her Roots